-Go to the CRESCYNT-BLOG to see postings of our weekly TOOLBOX series!
+Go to the CRESCYNT-BLOG to see new postings, including the TOOLBOX series!

 Wonder what CRESCYNT looks like as a group?

 We're very multidisciplinary in our research: the average enrolled researcher has selected 5 disciplines (33% of 15 available science nodes), with Ecology and Climate Change the two most-selected nodes (and we note that both of these are integrative disciplines).
 CRESCYNT members also expressed need or interest in 3.2 technological areas on average (45% of 7 available tech nodes), especially Data Management, then Statistical Tools & Analytics, followed by Imagery, then Visualization nodes.

 The science nodes are assigned one color each, which feed into the tech nodes through researcher choice.
 Notice that each tech node hosts a full rainbow of science nodes - meaning that technological needs are not discipline-specific.
 Everyone needs everything!